bnizz/cet/README.md

 > ⚠️ **Important**: Always backup your game files before installing any modifications.

 ## Turtle WoW Chinese & Russian Font Guide
+Info primarily sourced from https://forum.turtle-wow.org/viewtopic.php?t=8326 Content there also has some screenshots

 ### Overview
 A guide for viewing, copying, and pasting Chinese and Russian characters in Turtle WoW.